Network Policy

 The Kubernetes documentation on declaring network policy is a good place to start to understand the possibilities.
 In addition, the tutorials in Further reading below give much more guidance.

-The YAML below from the Kubernetes NetworkPolicies documentation shows a very simple default ingress isolation policy or a namespace by creating a NetworkPolicy that selects all pods but does not allow any ingress traffic to those pods.
+The YAML below from the Kubernetes NetworkPolicies documentation shows a very simple default ingress isolation policy on a namespace by creating a NetworkPolicy that selects all pods but does not allow any ingress traffic to those pods.

 ---